asdumitrescu/World-of-Games/README.md

 It can be started by running the MainScores.py file located in Scores folder as following:

-Open terminal ===> Navigate to Scores folder ===> Run the following command:
+#### Open terminal ===> Navigate to Scores folder ===> Run the following command:

-#### python3 MainScores.py
+    python3 MainScores.py

 After running the above command you can access it here: http://localhost:5000/

-It can be also runned inside a docker container by navigating to Scores folder and running the following command:
+#### It can be also runned inside a docker container by navigating to Scores folder and running the following command:

-#### docker-compose build
+    docker-compose build

-#### docker-compose up
+    docker-compose up -d

 You can access it after running the above commands here: http://172.25.0.5:5000

 ***
 ## **How to Use**

-To start the games, please run the following command in your terminal after you navigate to the main directory of the project:
+**To start the games, please run the following command in your terminal after you navigate to the main directory of the project:**

-#### python3 MainGame.py
+    python3 MainGame.py

 This will start the main menu, where you have too enter your name and where you will select the game you want to play with the desired difficulty.

 ***
-To run the end-to-end test, please run the following command in your terminal after navigating to tests folder and after you have the web service running locally:

-#### python3 e2e.py
-***
 ### Project Requirments

-To install the requirements for this project, please run the following command in your terminal:
+**To install the requirements for this project, please run the following command in your terminal:**

-**pip install -r requirements.txt**
+    pip install -r requirements.txt

 This will install all the required dependencies, including Flask and Selenium.
 Make sure you are in the root directory of the project before running this command.